Note: This is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 These CeFi protocols custody their users' assets and lend them out to generate yield.
 If something goes wrong, and if the lending protocol becomes insolvent, users' funds wind up entangled in the process of meeting the protocol's obligations.

-The mantra "Not your keys, not your crypto" has resurfaced as of late while funds and CeFi protocols are falling like dominoes.
+The mantra "Not your keys, not your crypto" has resurfaced as of late while CeFi protocols are falling like dominoes.
 Many users are beginning to regain custody of their assets as contagion affects one centralized protocol after another–as more protocols begin freezing their users' assets.

 In addition, if a whale decides to withdraw the entirety of their holdings from Hubble, other users' positions on the protocol remain unaffected.
-Of course, there would be less USDH in circulation, but it won't affect the users who maintain their positions on Hubble.

 This doesn't mean that every DeFi borrowing and lending protocol works the same way, even if they rely on smart contracts.

-Decentralized money markets can only create borrowing opportunities if lenders provide liquidity for their borrowers.
+For example, decentralized money markets can only create borrowing opportunities if lenders provide liquidity for their borrowers.
 For these protocols, a metric called a utilization rate measures how much lend-side liquidity is currently being lent out, and if this rate reaches 100%, then lenders cannot withdraw their funds.

-Many of Solend's lenders could not make withdrawals for several days as a whale racked up hundreds of thousands of dollars worth of USDC debt on the brink of a massive SOL liquidation.
+During a recent liquidity crunch, many of Solend's lenders could not make withdrawals for several days as a whale racked up hundreds of thousands of dollars worth of USDC debt on the brink of a massive SOL liquidation.

 In contrast to CeFi lending protocols freezing user withdrawals by executive decision, this time, it was a smart contract doing exactly what it was programmed to do.